muammeralkis/notely/README.md

 # notely
-Notely is a simple note edit/add/delete app.
+notely is a simple note edit/add/delete app.

 # Made With